Yinhang3377/ArkProtocol-Astra/README.md

 - Sensitive buffers (keys, nonces) are zeroized using the `zeroize` crate for memory safety.
 - Usage: Prepare an envelope with `hot_prepare_envelope`, decrypt with `hot_decrypt_envelope`.
 - Next: CLI subcommands for prepare/broadcast (planned).
+ - Next: CLI subcommands for prepare/decrypt (implemented in this branch).

 Notes